Sr3qt/Path-Tracer/sources.md

   - "[Talking about 2015 Bittner algorithm]  This algorithm produces BVHs of the highest possible quality at the cost of higher build times."

 - If you need help implementing a certain algorithm, [here](https://github.com/madmann91/bvh) is a c++ library of different BVH creation algorithms by madmann91.

+- Sebastian Lague has a [video](https://www.youtube.com/watch?v=C1H4zIiCOaI&) on BVHs and it is a nice introduction to creation and traversal.
+It helped me figure out box distance ordering in traversal.

 ## Fast Ray-Triangle Intersection